harvard-edtech/caccl-deploy/README.md

 `docDbProfiler` - Enable the DocDB cluster's slow query profiling option.
 The default threshold for what's considered a slow query is 500ms.

 `gitRepoVolume` - You can ignore this unless you have the very edge case situation in which your app needs a private git repo to be checked out to an attached volume.
 In which case set the mount path with `appContainerPath` and the `repoUrlSecretArn` with the ARN of a SecretsManager entry containing the full url of the github repo, including username and password.

+##### A note about `taskCpu` and `taskMemory`

+These values are closely related, and setting one affects the set of valid choices for the other.
+See the [ECS docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size) for the constraints on these values.

+For dev/staging apps the defaults are almost always going to be fine.
+An exception might be if you're trying to load test something, in which case it's going to depend on what you're trying to test.
+As a general rule it's typical to have a 1:2 ratio of cpu:memory.
+For instance, a production app might have "2048" for `taskCpu` and "4096" for `taskMemory`.

 ### Parameters & appEnvironment Secrets